Overview of the Landlord-Tenant Laws in Michigan

 Michigan has laws in place to shield tenants from retaliatory actions by landlords.
 Acts that can be considered retaliatory include:

-• Making a tenant’s stay unpleasant.
-For example, the landlord refuses to make repairs to the tenant’s unit.
-Blocking renter’s access to a parking spot.
-Restricting renter’s access to a common washer or dryer.
+• Making a tenant's stay unpleasant.
+For example, the landlord refuses to repair the tenant's unit, blocks the renter's access to a parking spot, or restricts a renter's access to a common washer or dryer.

 • Not renewing the tenant’s lease.
 This may be in response to a tenant complaint or other acts by the tenant.